ambitioninc/django-entity-event/docs/quickstart.rst

 Once this object is stored in the database, this user will no longer receive this type of notification.

-Once we have ``Medium`` objects set up for the methods of sending notifications, and we have our entities subscribed to sources of events on those mediums, we can use the ``Medium`` objects to query for events, which we can then display to our users.
+Once we have :py:class:`~entity_event.models.Medium` objects set up for the methods of sending notifications, and we have our entities subscribed to sources of events on those mediums, we can use the :py:class:`~entity_event.models.Medium` objects to query for events, which we can then display to our users.

 Querying Events